jtaddrocket/basic_airflow/README.md

 These dependencies allow you to control the order in which tasks are executed.
 Airflow provides mechanisms like set_upstream and set_downstream to define these dependencies between tasks.

+# Why Airflow for MLOps

+In MLOps, orchestrating ML workflows efficiently is crucial for ensuring that data pipelines, model training, and deployment tasks happen smoothly and in an automated manner.
+Airflow is well-suited for this purpose because it allows you to define, automate, and monitor every step in an ML pipeline.

+## 1. Orchestrating ML Pipeline And ETL Pipeline

+Data Ingestion ==> Data Preprocessing ==> Model Training and Eval ==> Model Deployment

+## 2. Task Automation

+## 3. Monitoring And Alert

+- Real Time Monitoring -> Airflow UI
+- Task Logs
+- Alert And Notifications -> Emails
+- Retry Mechanism -> Retry Task -> Pre define Rules